Sign In / Sign Out

-This program places an emphasis on strategic communication, developed through a design process that includes research, analysis, conceptualization, planning and realization.
+The BSD program in graphic design places an emphasis on strategic communication developed through a design process that includes research, analysis, conceptualization, planning and realization.
 The process leads to innovative visual communication design solutions for contemporary design problems that are local to global in scope.

 All students who are admitted to the major must pass a degree milestone at the end of the first year to continue in the major.
 For more information on the milestone process, students should visit https://design.asu.edu/resources/students/milestones.

 This is an 8-semester graphic design program that requires sequential completion of studio coursework (or approved equivalent) at any point of entry.

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements: